korrilamp/VirtualRealityDrivingSim/README.md

 * Change the tag of that camera to be the main camera in the scene.
 * Right click on that camera, and go to `XR > Make XR Rig`, selecting 'Make XR Rig' so that this camera is comverted to one that will automatically adopt all of the backend functionality to be controlled by the VR headset's positional data.
 * Delete the original main camera object
-* XR capabilities should now work
+* XR capabilities should now work!
+Cheers!